ekkis/telegram-bot-now/README.md

 ```
 npm install --save telegram-bot-now
 ```
-But to deploy your bot you'll need the Now client.
+But to deploy your bot you'll also need the Now client.
 Install it like this:
 ```
 $ npm install -g now
 ```